Skip to main content

 When you introduce "cliff effects" into public policy you are obviously looking to influence behaviour.
 However, rather than having individuals begin to support their income through the rundown of capital, or indeed converting the equity in their homes into income through the Home Equity Assistance Scheme (HEAS), it seems that many individuals may have taken the view that any capital over the pension threshold is unnecessary and best dispensed with - by spending on holidays, cars and indeed the family home, which remains not assessable.
 From one perspective, you earn a guaranteed rate of return of 7.8% by reducing your asset base, and perhaps more if you renovate your home and it produces non taxable future capital gains.

-The above approach neglects to consider however that you can be retired an "awfully long time", perhaps more than 30 years, and it is important to husband your capital is much as possible - bearing in mind the possibility of increasing health and aged care costs.
+The above approach neglects to consider however that you can be retired an "awfully long time", perhaps more than 30 years, and it is important to husband your capital as much as possible - bearing in mind the possibility of increasing health and aged care costs.

 In Summary